ralaefgh/Weather-Report-App/README.md

 ## Usage

 1. Open the html file in your web browser.
+(You can also test it at Github: https://ralaefgh.github.io/Weather-Report-App/)
 2. Enter the name of a city in the input field.
 3. Click the "Get Weather" button.
 4. The weather information for the entered city, including the current weather and a 2-day forecast, will be displayed.